practicalli/spacemacs/docs/clojure-repl/refresh-repl-state.md

-# Refresh or Restart the REPL
+# Refresh REPL State

-A REPL can be kept open for days or weeks for the same project, especially the vars in the REPL are kept clean by [un-defining a var, `, e u`, before changing its name]([undefine](/evaluating-clojure/undefine.md)  (e.g. `def`, `defn`, `deftest`, etc.).
+A REPL can be kept open indefinately so long as the state is kept clean and free from stale definitions.

+[Clojure tools.namespace.repl library](https://cljdoc.org/d/org.clojure/tools.namespace/1.4.4/api/clojure.tools.namespace.repl) provides functions to refresh the REPL state without the need to restart the REPL.

+[Component lifecycle libraries](./component-lifecycle.md), e.g. mount, integrant, system or component, define the components of an application and can start & stop them without restarting the REPL.

+Restarting (stop/start) the REPL process will wipe the REPL state clean and start with an empty state.

+???
+INFO "Avoiding stale REPL state"
+    Use [`, e u`  (`cider-undef`)](/spacemacs/evaluating-clojure/undefine/) before changing the name of a var (e.g. `def`, `defn`, `deftest`, etc.).

     Code that changes within a var can be refreshed by [evaluating the var expression]([undefine](/evaluating-clojure/) again.

-Projects may use [Component lifecycle libraries](component-lifecycle.md) such as mount, integrant or component, to provide ways to start and stop the major components of an application without restarting the REPL.

-Occasionally you want to start from scratch and remove all of the evaluated code from the REPL.
-This is usually a good idea where major refactoring has taken place or before deployment to test and production environments.

-## Restarting the REPL
+## Restart the REPL

+Restart the REPL process to start again with a clean REPL state.
+Use this approach afer a major refactor of code has taken place.

-`, m q r` calls the `sesman-restart` which kills the current REPL and starts a new REPL, establishing a connection to that REPL from Cider.
-It is the same as doing `, s q q` (`cider-quit`) followed by `, '` (`cider-jack-in-*`).
+`, m q r` (`sesman-restart`) to shutdown the current REPL process and start a new REPL repl process with a clean state.
+The editor is automatically connected to the new REPL process.
+A restart is the same as `cider-quit` followed by `cider-jack-in-*`.

-> #### Hint::Restart the REPL when adding library dependencies
-> Use `, m q r` to restart the REPL to make newly added libraries available to the project.

-`, s q r` (`cider-restart`) only restarts the Cider connection to the running REPL process and does not affect the REPL itself.
-There seems little value in this command.
+> `cider-restart` only restarts the Cider connection to the running REPL process and does not affect the REPL process itself.

-## Refreshing the contents of the REPL
+## Refresh REPL State

-You can remove all the stale vars (def and defn expressions that are no longer in the source code) from the REPL without having to restart
+Remove all stale vars (def and defn expressions no longer in the source code) from the REPL without having to restart

 `, e n` calls `cider-ns-refresh` which reloads any modified and unloaded namespaces on the classpath.